PolarGeospatialCenter/setsm_postprocessing_python/README.md

 Filtering 2 of 15: /home/ehusby/scratch/data/setsm_results/tif_results/2m/WV01_20170717_102001006264A100_1020010066A25800_501591396070_01_P002_501591395050_01_P001_2_dem.tif
 ...
 ```
 You can safely ignore the `RuntimeWarning` messages that appear at the start of the scene filtering process (they are only printed once).
-They appear when certain numerical compairson operations involve NaN values in the raster matrices, but currently these boolean operations return an acceptable value of `False`.
+They appear when certain numerical comparison operations involve NaN values in the raster matrices, but currently these boolean operations return an acceptable value of `False`.
 ```
 ...
 Filtering 15 of 15: /home/ehusby/scratch/data/setsm_results/tif_results/2m/WV01_20170717_102001006264A100_1020010066A25800_501591396070_01_P008_501591395050_01_P008_2_dem.tif